Lehsuby/chatbotEORA/README.md

-EORA - your personal bot
+# EORA - your personal bot

-Build Status
+# -Test ChatBot EORA-

-Note that Yii 1.1 has reached end of life and won't receive updates except security fixes.
-Please start new projects using Yii 2.
+## Installation:

-INSTALLATION
+1.
 Please make sure the release file is unpacked under a Web-accessible directory.
 You shall see the following files and directories:

   demos/               demos